peter-mxtoolbox/vastlands/Events/Look up!.md

 Encounter:

 ![[Story Tree Encounter.png]]
+##### Sports Teams

-The wave riders of Khartoum.
+The wave riders of Kartoon.
 The players ride winged eels.
 The Yellow City Cannoneers.

 [[Danton]] sees a hole appear in the cloud cover.
 “OMG, Look up!” he yells to the others.
 A beam shoots down from the sky and obliterates [[Faucet]].
 Danton gets a taste of pain and takes one harm. [[Mulepede]] has died.
 Danton realizes now that particles of his artificial hand is flaking off and floating in the air.
 They see [[Sky Worms]]